Click to enlarge

 Ralph J. Begleiter in a detailed study of the Outlet Company's role in commercial broadcasting wrote as follows: "Leon became interested in wireless broadcasting in 1919 and 1920.
 At home, he fiddled with the latest versions of then very primitive wireless receivers he saw the value to the store of having an Outlet Company broadcasting station.
 It would be a public 'first' which would attract attention and prestige to the Outlet Store.
 The store could benefit from increased sales that would result."
 "The Samuels brothers . . . belonged to a political 'club' in which former Governor James Higgins, who had served a one year term in 1907, was also a member.
 [Theater owner] Edward Fay, and a young electronics experimenter, Thomas P. Giblin, were also present at some meetings of the group.
 Here the Samuels brothers became intrigued by the radio feats of Giblin, who had already broadcast recorded music over his experimental radio station on an upper floor of his home since 1919 . . .in course of his experimentation Giblin received financial help from Leon.
 By 1922 Leon convinced Joseph to allow him to go ahead with Giblin's proposal to install a radio station at the Outlet store as a public relations gimmick.
 In April 1922 word was out in Providence that the Outlet would be setting up a powerful radio station.
 Radio, by then, had become a national craze and the Providence Journal gave the news much attention.
 But WEAN went on the air first in June, 1922."

 Programming in the early days was unstructured.
 Lillian Rubinstein recalls playing the piano on the radio in the late 1920s while she was a student at Pembroke College.
 She was on the air with Celia Moreau, the team being called "The Girl Friends".
 She considered it a lark to give of her talents and time and to receive fan mail with requests for selections.
 A lark was all she realized for she performed without pay.
 She also accompanied singers on the programs, one of whom was Peter Bardach's mother.
 Sources for piano and vocal talent were suggested by Blanchard, the Samuels brothers, and Ed Fay.
-Two early announcers were James A. Reilly and James Boyle ("JAR" and "JB"), the first of whom gave his initials to the station's call letters.
+Two early announcers were James A. Reilly and James Boyle ("JAR" and "JB"), the first of whom was said to have givin his initials to the station's call letters.
+This was really an untrue fact.
+8

 In the early days all expenses incurred by the radio station were allocated to the radio department of the store or to its advertising budget.